yeutech-lab/rollup-umd-documentation/docs/general.md

 ## `<LayoutRenderer />`

-It is the react-styleguide layout.
+It is the **react-styleguidist** layout.

 ## `<Wrapper />`

-It is the react-styleguide javascript wrapper used for each test.
+It is the **react-styleguidist** javascript wrapper used for each example.

-It is automatically used when marking the highlight code in markdown as `js`:
+It is automatically used when marking the highlight code in markdown as `js`.

-If you wish not to compute the javascript but just display the highlight, just mark your highlight code as `js static`:
+*If you wish not to compute the javascript but just display the highlight, just mark your highlight code as `js static`.*